SureFlap DualScan Cat Door Review

 4-Way Locking Setting

-2-Ways.
-If the cat is programmed in both sides of the door, this setup allows him/her to come and go at will.
+- 2-Ways: If the cat is programmed in both sides of the door, this setup allows him/her to come and go at will.

-Only-In.
-Your cat can get in, but it can’t get back out (set manually, by turning a dial).
+- Only-In: Your cat can get in, but it can’t get back out (set manually, by turning a dial).
 This is useful to keep outdoor and indoor cats at home at night or if you are waiting a Vet visit.
 With this mode you keep all cats inside without the need of reprogramming.
+Additionally to the manual “Only In” mode, you can program the door “Only In” for a determined cat that you want to be indoor-only (permanently or for some days).
+Unlike the “Only-In” done manually that latches the door for everybody, the programmed “Only In” stops only the indoor cat from going out, while leave the others free to leave whenever they want.

-Only-Out.
-Your cat can get out, but it can’t get back inside (latching the door manually, by turning a dial).
+- Only-Out: Your cat can get out, but it can’t get back inside (latching the door manually, by turning a dial).
 This allows you to keep your cat outside if you need.
 This setting is not used very often, but it could be useful if you have visitors with bad allergy to cats.

-Locked.
-Completely locked from both sides (manually by turning a dial).
+- Locked: Completely locked from both sides (manually by turning a dial).
 The door can’t be used at all by your cat.
 This mode is usually used when leaving for a trip or to lock in very smart cats.

 To program the unit, you have to push a button so it will go to “learn” mode.
 Then you have to make your cat go through to allow the memory to retain the microchip ID.
 A flashing light with a “click” sound indicates that the ID microchip has been saved.
 You can do this before the installation or after, but it is better to do it before to make sure the microchip works.
 Programming in metal doors it’s a little different.
 See how to program a metal door here.